 Raid Preparations

-While most FBI–Chicago Joint Task Force operations are conducted under the FBI's auspices, Special Agent David Hanko and Commander Ryan DiMarco allowed Officer Merrick to plan and lead the raid on the Sleeping Pigeon Motel.
-Ryan wanted the FBI to see just how good Mac was, while Agent Hanko had always been interested in Merrick, a seemingly rich man on the Chicago Police Force.
+While the FBI conducts and supervises most FBI–Chicago Joint Task Force operations, Special Agent David Hanko and Commander Ryan DiMarco allowed Officer Merrick to plan and lead the raid on the Sleeping Pigeon Motel.
+Ryan wanted the FBI to see just how good Mac was, while Agent Hanko had always been interested in Merrick, a seemingly rich man in the Chicago Police Force.

-First, David and Mac, in plain clothes, drove up to the Aurora Self Storage office, just across the road from the motel.
+David and Mac, in plain clothes, drove up to the Aurora Self Storage office, just across the road from the motel.
 Entering the main office, they encountered an affable thirtysomething African American.